cconrad/cconrad.github.io/content/blog/2014-01-09-easy-firewall-setup-for-manjaro-linux.md

 ---
-author:
-  display_name: Claus Conrad
-  email: webmaster@clausconrad.com
-  login: claus
-  url: ''
-author_email: webmaster@clausconrad.com
-author_login: claus
-comments: true
-date: 2014-01-09 19:08:56 +01:00
+date: 2014-01-09T18:08:56.000Z
-date_gmt: 2014-01-09 18:08:56 +0000
-excerpt: "How to set up a simple firewall on your Manjaro-powered laptop or desktop computer:"
+excerpt: 'How to set up a simple firewall on your Manjaro-powered laptop or desktop computer:'
-header: false
 published: true
-sidebar: left
-status: publish
 tags:
   - linux
   - manjaro